Nandasai2004/Myrep/README.md

 # Myrep
-This is about simple understating of GitHub
+This is about simple understating of Git.
+Python is a good programming language